hyssh/mtc-aml-workshop-202204/readme.md

 Let us know who you are [Poll](https://app.klaxoon.com/animate/survey/).
 Please use following code to particiate the survey.

-> Note: Please ignor the Log In prompt of the survey.
+> Note: Please __ignore__ the Log In prompt of the survey.
 Close the Log In pop up and use the code above.

 ```text
 JRTADB9